This is the home page for the team programming projects of Object-Oriented Software Engineering.

 - Initial project proposals will be reviewed, and if your project seems non-innovative or too simple or difficult, you will either be encouraged to switch topics or to make significant changes.

-In order to make sure you learn good software skills and that all groups finish with good demos, there are a few extra requirements.
+In order to help learning good software skills and succeeeding with good demos, there are a few extra requirements.
+Note you can petition for an exception to any but the first requirement here.

-- Your project cannot be completely "CRUD".
+- Your project cannot be only "CRUD".
 CRUD is create/read/update/delete, and CRUD projects are just front-ends for databases with little code that is not doing one of the four C-R-U-D database operations.
+You don't learn much about software engineering if your app is mostly CRUD.
+The key of non-CRUD is you are writing some novel algorithms and data structures.
 Here are some examples.

-- A simple eBay-like for sale site is pretty CRUDdy, but eBay itself is not CRUD due to support for picture editing in listings, their elaborate search tool, scaling to many users at once, timed events for end of auction, etc.
+- A simple eBay-like for sale site is pretty CRUDdy, but eBay itself is not CRUD due to support for picture editing in listings, an elaborate search tool, AI which shows items of likely interest based on past items viewed, a notification system for end of auction, etc.

-- A shared calendar app is probably CRUD because there are existing libraries for calendar display, and there isn't much besides C/R/U/D of basic data in the app.
+- A basic shared calendar app is CRUD because there are existing libraries for calendar display, and there isn't much besides C/R/U/D of basic data in the app.

-- Lyft/Uber is not CRUD because the backend is doing complex optimal routing algorithms, etc etc. Just the phone portion of Uber/Lyft is also not CRUD because the display showing the nearby cars is an advanced custom display.
+- The Lyft/Uber apps are not CRUD because the backend is doing complex optimal routing algorithms, etc etc. Even the phone app alone is not CRUD because the display showing the nearby cars moving etc is an advanced custom display.

-- Whatever software stack you use, there must be a clear automated way for course staff to build and test your project.
-Consider using Docker if the build is non-standard.
-From iteration 3 onward, if we cannot build your project on our box from your README only, you will get a 0 and will need to resubmit with penalty.
+- Whatever software stack you use, there must be a clear automated way for course staff to build and test your project solely from code in your git repository.

 - Iteration 0: group formation